 I hope I can be the guide for you that I wish I’d had by my side when I was struggling.

 I know a little bit about transformation and change.

 Prior to becoming a Health Coach, I earned a Juris Doctor from the Universite Pantheon-Assas, in Paris, France.
 After a stint as an attorney, I started yearning for something with more pizazz, and went to work in the glamorous hallways of Conde Nast Publications in Germany as a Bookings Director, which I did for nearly a decade.
-When I came to New York with my husband, we founded Hoeffgen Studios Inc, where I am a casting director prior to becoming a full time health coach.
+When I came to New York with my husband, we founded Hoeffgen Studios Inc, where I was a casting director prior to becoming a full time health coach.
 For the past 11 years, I’ve called Brooklyn, where I live with my husband and 8-year-old daughter, my home.

-I am a graduate of the Institute for Integrative Nutrition (IIN) and of the Functional Nutrition Lab/Full Body Systems, as well as the Institute for Nutritional Endocrinology and the Holistic Nutrition Lab.
+I am a graduate of the Institute for Integrative Nutrition (IIN) and of the Functional Nutrition Lab/Full Body Systems, as well as the Institute for Nutritional Endocrinology (Insulin Practitioner training).

 In my free time, you’ll find me in the kitchen cooking up new and old recipes, reading (a lot), honing my pilates, swimming in ponds, and hanging out with family and friends, sharing yummy nourishing meals and lively conversations.
 I am grateful for what life has become for me.

 I’ve finally come to recognize the human body for what it is: a thoroughly intelligent, miraculous machinery that I don’t ever want to stop learning about, admiring, and loving (well, till death do us part), When we start understanding just how incredibly fine-tuned and perfectly complex this machine is, we have no choice but to treat it with all the loving care and kindness it deserves.